msyamkumar/cs220-f20-projects/p13/README.md

 <img src="imgs/13-2.PNG" width="350">

 The color doesn't matter.
-Remember to remove the legend if you plot has.
+Remember to remove the legend if your plot has the legend.

 #### #Q3: What is the total area of each region?